Infected Tongue Piercings: Symptoms & Treatment

-Sometimes bacteria enters a piercing at the body piercing studio.
-This is becoming less common as the studios who get the best business continue learning best practices for sterilizing equipment and preventing infections.
+Sometimes bacteria enter a piercing at the body piercing studio.
+This is becoming less common as studios continue to learn and implement best practices for sterilizing equipment and preventing infection.

 A reputable and experienced piercer may charge a slightly higher tongue piercing price, but it will definitely be worth it in the long run.

 Playing with your tongue jewelry

 If you use unwashed hands to fiddle with your tongue jewelry, you’re depositing that bacteria right onto your piercing and setting yourself up for a potential infection.

 Engaging in oral sex before the piercing heals

 Our bodies, just like our mouths, are host to many bacteria.
 Most of the time they are harmless, but when you have a tender new tongue piercing, what is usually normal, harmless bacteria can cause an infected wound.